vtrucco/jtframe/doc/mist.md

 * SiDi, shares the same MCU and binary firmware
 * NeptUNO, comes from Multicore, which seems to be influenced by MiST

+MiST FPGA has two 27MHz clock inputs, but only one of them is used in JTFRAME and it is renamed to CLK_EXT (pin 54), the other one (pin 55) is left unconnected.

 ## NeptUNO

 This system has a primitive I/O and disk management: